dy/spect/README.md

 ### An Application

 Events are provided by `.on` effect, decoupling callbacks from markup and enabling event delegation.
 They can be used along with direct `on*` attributes.
+Also `.class` and `.css` effects provide nice ways to workaround common tasks.

 ```js
 import $ from 'spect'